 115.77 Corrective action for contractors and volunteers Auditor Overall Determination: Meets Standard Auditor Discussion Any contractor or volunteer who engages in sexual abuse is prohibited from contact with inmates is reported to law enforcement agencies, unless the activity was clearly not criminal, and to relevant licensing bodies.
 Agency Directive 376.01 treats all volunteers as employees of the state and the same rules govern the volunteers as staff.
 Contractors and volunteers who engage in sexual abuse are prohibited from future contact with inmates.
 Agency policy requires that any contractor or volunteer who engages in sexual abuse be prohibited from contact with inmates.
-There was one incident reported involving a contractor in the past 12 months at this facility.
+There were no incidents reported involving a contractor in the past 12 months at this facility.
 An interview with the Warden/ Superintendent revealed that it is well ingrained that volunteers or contractors would be banished from the facility for egregious violations such as a violation related to sexual harassment or sexual abuse.
-In the case reviewed, the contractor was banished and reported to the licensing body.

-115.78 Disciplinary sanctions for inmates

-Agency policy 410.01 governs inmate discipline.
+115.78 Disciplinary sanctions for inmates Auditor Overall Determination: Meets Standard Auditor Discussion Agency policy 410.01 governs inmate discipline.
 The policy states that offenders are subject to disciplinary sanctions pursuant to a formal disciplinary process following an administrative or a criminal finding that an inmate engaged in inmate-on-inmate sexual abuse.
-In the past twelve months there was one administrative disciplinary case for engaging in inmate-on-inmate sexual abuse.
-There were no criminal cases of inmate-on-inmate sexual abuse.
+In the past twelve months, there were two administrative disciplinary case for engaging in inmate-on-inmate sexual abuse.
+In each of these cases, the inmates were disciplined and there is a pending criminal investigation.
 A review of investigative and disciplinary reports indicates sanctions are commensurate with the nature and circumstances of the abuse committed.
 The facility takes into consideration the offender's disciplinary history and sanctions for comparable offenses committed by other inmates with similar histories.
 An inmate's mental disability would be considered when determining what sanctions to impose.
-The facility offers a variety of therapeutic services to abusers in order to address and correct underlying reasons or motivations for the abuse.
-The facility does not mandate participation in the therapy as a prerequisite to participate in facility programming.
+The facility does not offers therapeutic services to abusers to address and correct underlying reasons or motivations for the abuse.
 Services offered are Mental Health and Risk Reductions courses.
 The facility may discipline an inmate for sexual contact with staff only upon a finding that the staff member did not consent to such contact.
 There were no inmate disciplinary actions to review where inmates sexually abused staff without consent.
 Policy states that if an offender files a report in good faith the offender will not be disciplined for falsely reporting the incident.
 There were no cases to review.
 The VDOC prohibits all sexual activity between inmates and may discipline inmates for such activity.
 The agency does not deem the activity to constitute sexual abuse if it determines that the activity is not coerced.
-This was collaborated through review of the Resident Handbook and the facility rules and Inmate Discipline policy.
+This was collaborated through review of the

+Resident Handbook and the facility rules and Inmate Discipline policy.